-5 Keto-Friendly Spreads to Enjoy on Your English Muffin
+5 Keto Spreads for Your English Muffins

 Just because you’re living your best low-carb life doesn’t mean you need to pass on your favorite breakfast staples.
 When made with grain-free flours like almond and coconut, English muffins can easily pass the keto test.
 You also don’t need to eat them dry just because jam is off the table!
 Here are five simple, keto-friendly spreads to top English muffins for breakfast and snacking.